 Every freelancer needs to be online these days and involved in the live conversation as part of their marketing.
 The following social media management tools will help you stay active without losing focus on your business.

 1. Buffer: Buffer is a very popular social media scheduling application where you can share content and automatically schedule the distribution to Twitter, Facebook, LinkedIn and Google Plus.
 We especially love the Buffer Chrome extension where you can easily share images from any website.

 2. IFTTT: IFTTT is an acronym for “If This, Then That” and the site allows you to create ‘recipes’ that automate your social media workflows.
 For example, whenever you publish a new blog post, IFTTT will be ready to automatically share it via Twitter and Facebook.

 3. Hootsuite: It’s been lovely watching Hootsuite ‘grow up’ over the years, and today it’s a wonderful social media dashboard that makes an excellent tool for small businesses.
 It allows you to manage your content across multiple social channels, listen to conversations and measure results.

 4. SproutSocial: Sprout Social is another social media management platform much like Hootsuite, and it offers the ability to manage multiple networks all in one place.
 It actually makes your social activity a breeze and is incredibly powerful.

 5. Pagemodo: With a bias towards Facebook, Pagemodo allows you to design visual Facebook posts and create an interactive Facebook page.
 It’s not expensive either, and you can try it for free.

-6. BuzzBundle: This social media software helps you find online conversations about your company, brand or products and engage with your audience.
+6. Awario: Formerly BuzzBundle, this social media software helps you find online conversations about your company, brand or products and engage with your audience.

 7. Oktopost: An online platform for social media management, specifically more suitable for those of you who really want to measure the value behind social media marketing.